 InterVarsity encourages and welcomes all students to be members, and as a Christian group, it reasonably asks that group leaders share its Christian faith.
 In this respect, InterVarsity is no different from the many other student groups on campus that ask their leaders to adhere to certain requirements.
 For instance, fraternities have only male leaders and members; female sports clubs have only female leaders and members; and political and ideological groups can require their leaders to agree with their mission.

 Banned from campus

 On June 1, 2018, following the end of the school year, the University of Iowa sent a notice to InterVarsity, threatening the student group with deregistration.
 Why?
-For the first time in 25 years, the University deemed the Christian group’s reasonable requirement—that its leaders share its faith—“non-compliant” with university non-discrimination policies.
+For the first time in 25 years, the University deemed the Christian group’s reasonable requirement that its leaders share its faith to be “noncompliant” with university non-discrimination policies.
 The University gave InterVarsity two weeks to change its constitution.

 No group, especially a religious group, can expect its mission to survive without leaders who share and further its mission—religious or not.
 When InterVarsity explained that the group’s very existence depended on leaders who share its faith mission, the University doubled down, insisting that the student group could not even “encourage” leaders to believe in and live by its religious mission.
 Shortly after, University officials deregistered the student group, effectively eliminating it from campus.